Quirks, Bugs, Workarounds, and Hints

 Temporally Invalid Leaf Certificates

-As mentioned in Partially Ignoring Temporal Checks, many older Android devices do not encode a sensible validity into the leaf certificate carrying attestation information.
+As mentioned in Clock Drifts and Temporal Validity, many older Android devices do not encode a sensible validity into the leaf certificate carrying attestation information.
 This was a deliberate choice by Google, that has since been reversed.
 Some vendors still adhere to this practice, though.

 Newer Android devices support remote key provisioning and even require key rollover.
 Hence, offline devices can exhaust key pools, causing transient attestation failures.
 Taking devices online fixes this issue.